jesszabala23/TCP-HW4/README.md

 # **Serve Me Up**

 ### Description
-     Using Node.js initiate a server that accepts command line user and save input to a text file.
+     Using Node.js initiate a server that accepts command line user and save password input to a text file.

 **_Given_** that the user is prompted with a question